-When we examined various trends and migration patterns from 2021, there were some commonalities that stood out, which may help predict how and where Americans will relocate in 2022.
+As we reviewed various trends and migration patterns from 2022, there were a few commonalities that stood out, which may help predict how and where Americans will relocate in 2023.

-Americans looking to relocate who had higher financial security were able to consider the pros and cons of urban vs. suburban living, which led to many taking the opportunity to purchase affordable homes.
-The rise of remote work has allowed many Americans who previously lived in expensive cities to relocate to more affordable cities.
-This U.S. migration pattern explains why 82% of urban areas have seen more people moving out, while suburban areas have seen more people moving in.
+Americans seeking higher financial security weighed the costs of urban vs. suburban living.
+Remote work has allowed many Americans who previously lived in expensive cities to relocate to more affordable cities without sacrificing career opportunities.
+This U.S. migration pattern explains why more people have been leaving urban areas and moving to the suburbs.

 More Space Is All the Rage